Cooking with Mamma C

 Instructions

-• Rinse your basil and pluck off the stems.
-Pat your basil leaves with a paper towel to absorb excess water, and place the leaves on paper towels to air dry.
+• Rinse the basil and pluck off the stems.
+Pat the basil leaves with a paper towel to absorb excess water and place the leaves on paper towels to air-dry.
 (See notes.)

-• Grate your cheeses, if needed (I use my blender.)
+• Grate the cheeses, if needed (I use my blender.)
 Combine the Parmesan and Romano in a small bowl.

 • Peel the garlic and place it in a food processor.
-Add the pine nuts, if using.
+Add the pine nuts.
 Pulse until the garlic is cut into small pieces.

 • Add the basil leaves to the food processor and pulse until they're broken up, while drizzling in the olive oil.

-• Add your combined cheeses to the food processor and process until a creamy paste is formed.
+• Add the combined cheeses to the food processor and process until a creamy paste is formed.
 There is no need for salt, since the cheese is salty enough.

 • Use the pesto as a sauce stirred into pasta or on pizza, chicken or fish.
-Store the pesto covered, in the refrigerator for two weeks, or freeze for up to one month.
+Store the pesto in a sealed container in the refrigerator, with a thin layer of olive oil on top, for up to two weeks.
+You also can freeze it for up to six months.

 Notes

-2. The basil must be air dried to ensure the leaves are completely dry, in order to achieve the right texture.
+• The basil must be air-dried to ensure the leaves have no moisture, in order to achieve the right pesto texture.

-3. If you don't have a scale to weigh your basil, you can fill up a 2-cup liquid measuring cup twice with packed basil until it's heaping.
+• If you don't have a scale to weigh the basil, you can fill up a 2-cup liquid measuring cup twice with packed basil until it's heaping.

-4. Imported Pecorino Romano (made from sheep's milk) is key for flavor.
-You can buy it at an Italian import store or online (affiliate link).
+• Imported Pecorino Romano (made from sheep's milk) is key for flavor.

 Nutrition